How to Get A French Residence Permit: The Ultimate Guide

 Do I need a residence permit to live in France?

 Citizens from the EU, EEA, Andorra, Monaco, San Marino, Switzerland, or the Vatican won’t need a residence permit to live in France.
-On the other hand, non-Europeans who need to live in France for more than 3 months must apply for a VLS-TS long-stay visa or a French residence permit to live in France.
+On the other hand, non-EU citizens who need to live in France for more than 3 months must apply for a VLS-TS long-stay visa or a French residence permit to live in France.

 What is a VLS-TS?